 Why Health Information Technology?

-Graduates are eligible to take the national examination of the American Health Information Management Association to qualify as entry-level registered health information technicians.
+Graduates are eligible to take the Registered Health Information Technologist (RHIT) credential through the American Health Information Management Association (AHIMA).

 Health Information Technology, A.S.
 (550.5)